qaumann/qaumann.github.io/_pages/publications.md

 - **Q. Aumann** and S. W. R. Werner.
 Adaptive choice of near-optimal expansion points for interpolation-based structure-preserving model reduction. eprint <a target="_blank" href="https://arxiv.org/abs/2305.10806">2305.10806</a>, arXiv, 2023, math.NA.
 - **Q. Aumann** and I. V. Gosea.
 Practical challenges in data-driven interpolation: dealing with noise, enforcing stability, and computing realizations. eprint <a target="_blank" href="https://arxiv.org/abs/2301.04906">2301.04906</a>, arXiv, 2023, math.NA.
-- **Q. Aumann**, P. Benner, J. Saak and J. Vettermann.
-Model order reduction strategies for the computation of compact machine tool models.
-Submitted to _Proceedings of 3rd International Conference of Thermal Issued in Machine Tools_, 2022.
-Accepted for publication.
 - R. Rumpler and **Q. Aumann**.
 MWCAWE: A multivariate WCAWE approach for parametric model order reduction, and a residue-based greedy scheme for the bivariate case.
 2022.

 ---